-Facilities required to apply for permit coverage, that have limited exposure of potential pollutants to stormwater, can apply for exclusion from permitting under a No Exposure Certification (NEC) with the NDEQ.
-The NDEQ NEC Form is available on their website.
+The terms of the NDEQ ISW permit include the requirement for the creation and implementation of a Storm Water Pollution Prevention Plan (SWPPP).
+Facilities that have limited exposure of potential pollutants to stormwater can apply for exclusion from permitting under a No Exposure Certification (NEC) with the NDEQ.
+The NDEQ NEC Form is available here:

 Contact the Stormwater Hotline at 402-444-3908 for more information.

 The goal of this element is to reduce pollutants that can result from business or industrial activities.
-City staff will review the State required Stormwater Pollution Prevention Plan (SWPPP) and provide assistance to commercial and industrial facilities to reduce inappropriate disposal of pollutants.
-In addition, the City is required to by the Nebraska Department of Environmental Quality to inspect specific types of industrial and commercial facilities for proper stormwater pollution reduction activities.
+To do this, the City of Omaha is working with the NDEQ by implementing the NDEQ ISW permit program.
+City staff will provide assistance to commercial and industrial facilities to reduce inappropriate disposal of pollutants.
+The City is required by the NDEQ to inspect specific types of industrial and commercial facilities for proper stormwater pollution reduction activities.